dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1395: Access to water is a fundamental human right.
+### T1395: Water should be a fundamental human right, not just a commodity.

 |Support|
 |---|